Brock-Merritt/Reduxulous/README.md

 ## Description
-An easy-to-use book search engine, that will have many entries for any title inputted.
-Save books to your personal list, and remove them easily once you are done reading them
+A shopping website created through React, utilizing the redux library to constantly update the enviroment/state

 ## Installation
 None needed

 ## Usage
-First, get registered with the Sign-up page, then the functions to research, track, and bookmark books as you see fit, become available
+First, get registered with the Sign-up page, then search through products either by name or category.
+After finding products you wish to purpose, add to cart(including whatever quantity you wish), and then checkout!

 ## Contributors
 Brock Merritt

 ## Input Commands
-Search for whatever book title you want
+None needed

 ## License
 MIT

 ## Personal Information
     *Please contact at: